 “If your quadriceps muscle is working harder that means that your patella is going to press harder against your femur.
 Other studies have concluded that if the patellofemoral force is higher, then you’re at greater risk of developing patellofemoral pain,” Chaudhari says.

-What’s more, another study co-authored by Chaudhari, found weak core muscles can increase risk of Running Shoes & Gear in runners.
+What’s more, another study co-authored by Chaudhari, found weak core muscles can increase risk of lower back pain in runners.

 “When you strike your foot on the ground, your glute medius—which is the outside of your glute—that’s where the peak load comes through.
 That’s also a muscle that stabilizes your pelvis, so if the glute medius is weak it can increase the compression force back to your lower back,” Giordano says.